invertase/react-native-firebase/README.md

 **React Native Firebase** is a collection of official React Native modules connecting you to Firebase services; each module is a light-weight JavaScript layer connecting you to the native Firebase SDKs for both iOS and Android.

-React Native Firebase is built with four key principals in mind;
+React Native Firebase is built with four key principles in mind;

 - 🧪 **Well tested**
   - every module is extensively tested to >95% coverage